-In September 2005, the American Institute of Certified Public Accountants issued Statement of Position (SOP) 05-1.
-Accounting by Insurance Enterprises for Deferred Acquisition Costs in Connection With Modifications or Exchanges of Insurance Contracts.
+In September 2005, the American Institute of Certified Public Accountants issued Statement of Position (SOP) 05-1, Accounting by Insurance Enterprises for Deferred Acquisition Costs in Connection With Modifications or Exchanges of Insurance Contracts.
 This statement provides guidance on accounting for deferred acquisition costs and other deferred balances on an internal replacement, defined broadly as a modification in product benefits, features, rights, or coverages that occurs by the exchange of an existing contract for a new contract, or by amendment, endorsement, or rider to an existing contract, or by the election of a benefit, feature, right, or coverage within an existing contract.
-Depending on the type of modification, the period over which these deferred balances will be recognized could be accelerated.
 SOP 05-1 is effective for internal replacements occurring in fiscal years beginning after December 15, 2006.
-The Company is currently evaluating the impact SOP 05-1 will have on its results of operations and financial position.
+The insurance industry has identified several implementation issues during their evaluation of SOP 05-1.
+An expert panel has been formed by the AICPA to evaluate certain of these interpretive issues that insurance companies are facing in their implementation.
+The adoption of SOP 05-1 is not expected to have a material impact on the consolidated results of operations and financial position.